About this issue

 - ongoing international travel restrictions

-- border control measures for some states and territories
+- border control measures for states and territories as needed

 - two economic stimulus packages (12 March and 22 March 2020)